-Moon Milk is a natural, holistic part of repairing worn, depleted adrenals and help for a seriously restful sleep.
+One mug of Moon Milk a day has been said to be a natural part of repairing worn, depleted adrenals and paving the way for a seriously stress-free, restful sleep.

-[I held a marvelous Elderberry syrup giveaway here on Deep Roots when I discovered Stephanie’s Sweet’s Syrup product to protect you and your family from the flu.
+[I held an Elderberry syrup giveaway here on Deep Roots when I discovered Stephanie’s Sweet’s Syrup product to protect you and your family from the flu.
 Ever since then I’ve been a fan!
-I’m pretty sure you will benefit from Stephanie’s Moon Milk recipe, too.
-Please rest for a minute, read this post and find out why Moon Milk is so good for you!]
+You will benefit from Stephanie’s Moon Milk recipe, too.]
 Posted with permission.

 You may have seen snap-happy Instagrammers spiking their milks with natural food colors such as beetroot, matcha powder, and turmeric.
 It’s claimed that these prettily-colored moon milk recipes boost serotonin levels and that this warm drink can help re-balance one’s hormones after a hectic day.
 Historically, the drink has been used in ancient Indian holistic medicine as a remedy for sleep deprivation and is usually consumed before bed.

-Taken over the course of a couple of weeks, it may help your body to reset its cortisol levels which help regulate sleeping patterns and also lower feelings of anxiety and restlessness.
+Taken over the course of a couple of weeks, it helps your body to reset its cortisol levels which help regulate sleeping patterns and also lower feelings of anxiety and restlessness.

 Stephanie writes, “I recently learned about Adrenal Fatigue, which my acupuncturist appropriately calls, “Modern Mom Disease.” (not to say just moms get adrenal fatigue, of course).
 My youngest is almost 3 now and I recently remembered I had my own self to take care of as well, not just my little ones.